AcmeQin/TrackLabel/README.md

 # TrackLabel #
-Android App of Blueteeth based lost devices location.
+Android App of Blueteeth based lost devices locating.

 ##Description##
 This is repo for Computer Network Final project.